Position:

 Public Health Courses Taught:

-Social Justice and Determinants of Health and Poverty and Health and Rural Health and Global Health Courses
+• Courses Outside MSU: Social Justice and Determinants of Health; Poverty and Health; Rural Health; Global Health

 Professional Experience/Expertise: